Noah Burns

 Bio

 Noah grew up in Ann Arbor and graduated from Rudolf Steiner High School in 2013, having attended RSSAA since Kindergarten.
-He then attended St. John’s College, Annapolis, earning his degree from its unique Great Books program, which corresponds to a double major in Philosophy and the History of Mathematics and Science and a double minor in Comparative Literature and Classical Studies.
-He is now pursuing his M.A. in English at Middlebury College, Bread Loaf School of English in the summers.
+He earned his degree from St. John’s College, Annapolis, through its Great Books program, which corresponds to a double major in Philosophy and the History of Mathematics and Science, and a double minor in Comparative Literature and Classical Studies.
+He is currently pursuing an M.A. in English at Middlebury College’s Bread Loaf School of English during the summers.

-Having joined the RSHS faculty in 2018, Noah served as faculty chair for two years, from the fall of 2022 to the spring of 2024.
-He regularly teaches main lessons such as Dante’s Divine Comedy, Shakespeare, and Poetry, as well as both Ancient and Medieval History.
-He has taught electives in Philosophy and a variety of other topics.
-He co-directs the Senior Play and helps to lead the senior trip to Italy.
-He is faculty advisor to Model UN and the Drama Club.
-He loves the depth and richness of the curriculum at Rudolf Steiner High School, and the way that intellectual development is seen as part of the development of the whole person.
-His favorite part of teaching is when a really interesting discussion gets going, although he loves a good play rehearsal too.
+Since joining the RSHS faculty in 2018, Noah served as faculty chair from fall 2022 to spring 2024.
+He regularly teaches main lessons including Dante’s Divine Comedy, Shakespeare, Poetry, and both Ancient and Medieval History, as well as electives in Philosophy and other topics.
+He co-directs the Senior Play, helps lead the senior trip to Italy, and advises Model UN and the Drama Club.
+Noah appreciates the curriculum’s depth and the way intellectual growth is integrated with the development of the whole person, and he especially enjoys sparking engaging discussions and play rehearsals.